imirzadeh/epsl-website/content/authors/mahdi-pedram/_index.md

 ---
 Lab Alumni.

-Dr Mahdi is a Postdoctoral Researcher at Northwestern University, Chicago, IL.
+Mahdi Pedram is a Postdoctoral Researcher at Northwestern University, Chicago, IL.